CNES/cars/docs/source/CARS overview/CARS_pipeline.rst

 CARS pipeline
 =============

 To summarize, CARS's default pipeline is organized into sequential steps, starting from input pairs (and metadata) and producing output data.
 Each step is performed tile-wise and distributed among workers.
-Part of the pipeline operates at multiple resolutions to reach the final results while minimizing computation time.
+Part of the pipeline operates at multiple spatial resolutions to reach the final results while minimizing computation time.
 It is possible to run CARS at a single resolution, but this may be very inefficient for large or medium size images.

 .. figure:: ../images/cars_pipeline_multi_pair.png